Back to Article

 }

-<bytecode: 0x560955a2fe38>
+<bytecode: 0x5607747fd760>

 <environment: namespace:tidychangepoint>

 By default, the function GA::gabin_Population() selects candidate changepoints uniformly at random with probability 0.5, leading to candidate changepoint sets of size \(n/2\), on average.
 These candidate changepoint sets are usually poor (since \(n/2\) changepoints is ludicrous), and we observe much better and faster performance by seeding the first generation with smaller candidate changepoint sets.
 To this end, the build_gabin_population() function runs several fast algorithms (i.e., PELT, Wild Binary Segmentation, etc.) and sets the initial probability of being selected to three times the average size of the changepoint set found by these algorithms.
 This results in much more rapid covergence around the optimal changepoint set.
-Alternatively, tidychangepoint also provides the log_gabin_population() function, which sets the initial probability to \(\ln{n} / n\).
+Alternatively, tidychangepoint also provides the log_gabin_population() function, which sets the initial probability to \(\ln{n} / n\) (see Section 7.2).

 5 Models